-Since for years I have fielded questions about the particular white quartz countertop we chose for our renovated kitchen, I’ll try to inform and enlighten you as best I can in 15 Smart Reasons to Choose Minuet Viatera Quartz.
+Even though we moved to a new home, and it has been seven years since I chose to buy Viatera’s Minuet white quartz for our fixer upper’s kitchen, I still field questions about this particular white quartz countertop almost every single day!
+Since we chose Minuet for this renovated kitchen after a thorough search, I’ll try to inform and enlighten you as best I can in 15 Smart Reasons to Choose Minuet Viatera Quartz.

 Choosing a material for kitchen counters can be a daunting one, and I personally spent a fair amount of time mulling over options even after deciding on bright white quartz.

-Six years later, I still love Viatera Minuet quartz!
+Seven years later, I still love Viatera Minuet quartz!
+In fact, Viatera Muse was recently installed at the new house, and while beautiful, Minuet still has my heart (what can I say, I wanted to try another pattern!).
 This is not s sponsored post, by the way.
 Nope…I paid hard earned cash for these pretty quartz counters!

 This post contains affiliate links which I hope you will use since they won’t cost you a penny extra yet may earn this blog a small commission.